larsensong/alx-frontend-javascript/0x00-ES6_basic/README.md

-This directory i will be covering the basic practices under Javascript ES6.
+This directory i will be covering the basic practices under Javascript ES6 in depth.